Pay Traffic Ticket in Georgia

-- Voluntarily attend driving course to offset points and get an auto insurance discount.
+- Voluntarily attend a driving course to offset points and get an auto insurance discount.

-- Whether you accumulate points depends on the violation.
+- Whether you accumulate points depends on the traffic violation.

-- You can offset your points by taking a sate-approved defensive driving course.
+- You can offset your driving record points by taking a state-approved defensive driving course in Georgia.

 - You may pay higher auto insurance rates, but your provider might offer a discount for taking a driving course.

-- If you're younger than 21, certain violations could mean license suspension.
+- If you're a minor, certain violations could mean a driver's license suspension.

-- You must appear in court if your citation states a court appearance is mandatory.
+- You must appear in court if your traffic citation states a court appearance is mandatory.

-- Guilty pleas or convictions related to DUI carry much stiffer penalties than point accumulation and higher insurance rates.
+- "Guilty" pleas or DUI convictions carry much stiffer penalties than point accumulation and higher insurance rates.

-Your GA traffic citation should have a date printed on it by which you must either plead guilty and pay, or appear in court.
-If you fail to respond on or appear by this date, the DDS implements a policy referred to as “driver’s license as bail.”
-This means the state takes away―or suspends―your driver’s license in lieu of issuing an arrest warrant.
+Your GA traffic ticket should have a date printed on it by which you must either plead "guilty" and pay, or appear in court.
+Failure to respond by this date will result in license suspension in lieu of issuing an arrest warrant.

-- Guilty pleas or verdicts of certain offenses result in more serious penalties than fines, points, and higher insurance.
+- Certain offenses result in more serious penalties than fines, points, and higher insurance rates.

-Learn more about CDL violations at Traffic Ticket Fines and Penalties.
+Learn more about CDL violations on our Traffic Ticket Fines and Penalties page.

-Neither the DDS nor the Georgia court system has a uniform online payment system in place for paying traffic tickets online; however, some individual counties do allow online payments.
+Neither the GA Department of Driver Services (DDS) nor the Georgia court system has a uniform online payment system in place for paying traffic tickets online; however, some individual counties do allow online payments.

 Check to see if your court allows drivers to pay traffic tickets online.

-If you're not able to pay online, you'll have to pay your fine directly to the court handling your ticket.
+If you're not able to pay online, you'll have to pay your traffic ticket fine directly to the court handling your violation.

-Most GA traffic tickets include information about acceptable payment options and methods; however, if you don't have this information, you can contact your court for it.
+Most Georgia traffic tickets include information about accepted payment options and methods; however, if you don't have this information, you can contact your court.

-- You can pay by mail, over the phone, or in person.
+- You can pay your ticket by mail, by phone, or in person.